 Recently, as many as 50 people have been cheated of Lakhs of rupees after using a particular ATM at Gurugram.
 Victims got to know they have been duped, only after they received a text message saying that the money has been withdrawn from their bank accounts.
 They were surprised to read this message as they had their ATM cards with them.

-Not just this case, there have been many incidents of ATM fraud all over the country.
+Not just this case, there are many ATM frauds complaints all over the country.
 After getting to know about these frauds, the question which is running through everyone's mind is, can the lost money be recovered?

 Victims can recover the money which is lost due to the fraudulent transaction by following some basic steps.